yxl0213/yolo/README.md

 The directory of the dataset is in the '../mydata5'.

 The configuration file for the dataset is in the '../data/mydata5.yaml'.
-# Training Environment and results
+# Training environment and results
 ## Computer configuration
 ***single GPU-RTX2060***
 ## Training results